sonic-net/sonic-mgmt/docs/ECN-test-plan.md

 5. Verify the following:
    * All 2010 packets must be received at the Rx port.
    * As per RED ECN egress marking algorithm, the queue length associated with the data packet i (i = 1, 2, … Kmax + 10) is (Kmax + 10 – i) KB.
    * If instantaneous queue length is q, then, for the first 10 packets, q >= 2000.
-Hence, the first 10 packets should be ECN marked.
+Hence, all the first 10 packets should be ECN marked.
    * For the next 1500 packets, 500 <= q < 2000, so, 5% of these packets should be ECN marked.
    * For the last 500 packets, q<500, so, none of them should be ECN marked.
 6. Repeat steps 1 to 4 at least 200 times.